openminted/alvis-docker/openminted-components/README.md

-# Recap of the deployment of the Alvis components
+# Recap of the deployment of Alvis components

 > [this issue is opened to track the tests](https://github.com/openminted/alvis-docker/issues/10)   /!\